In order to bring you the best organic produce, some ingredients may differ from those depicted.

-- Pat the fish dry with a paper towel (if using king salmon, cut in half crosswise); season with salt and pepper and the harissa spice rub.
+- Pat the fish dry with a paper towel (if using king salmon, cut in half crosswise); season lightly with salt and pepper and the harissa spice rub.

 In a large frying pan over medium-high heat, warm 1 tablespoon oil until hot but not smoking.

-For salmon or barramundi:
+For skin-on salmon and barramundi:

 Add the fish, skin side down, and cook until the skin is crisp, 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 3 minutes.

 Add the fish and cook until lightly browned on the bottom side, 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.